jeremyshannon/juanchi/mods/juanchi/eraz/README.md

 Hold the special key (aux) and rightclick the merchantz.
 It requires the server priv.

+## Spawn

+By default some merchants spawn in the world and after a time are leaving.
+See the 'eraz.conf' file to enable/disable and config.

 ## Licenses

 - Code: GPL v3.0